kaiusl/KLPlugins.DynLeaderboards/README.md

 For more examples you can see example dashboard provided with the plugin.

-## Settings
+### Properties

-Plugin comes with bunch of options.
-You can change number of positions shown.
-You can also disable any of the properties that you don't care about.
-Note however that for the functions from above to work you need to have corresponding orderings enabled.
+All available properties are listen in SimHub under Leadeboard plugin settings with more detailed description.
+You can also disable any of the properties that you don't need.

 ## SH version